Dependant family members

 A spouse or civil partner should intend to leave the UK at the end of the time granted to them to be in the UK as your dependant.
 Your children should intend to leave the UK at the end of the time granted to you to enter or remain in the UK as a student.
 UK immigration law does not allow for student dependants to change into the Tier 4 Student/Child Student immigration categories within the UK.

 This means that they would need to leave the UK and apply from a British Embassy or High Commission in their home country before re-entering the UK.
-If your child is attending a state school they will not be considered as a ‘student’ under the immigration rules and therefore could not apply for a Tier 4 student visa.
-If your child is studying at a public school they may be able to return to their home country and make an application for a student visa at a British High Commission or Embassy.
+If your child is attending a state school they will not be considered as a ‘student’ under the immigration rules and therefore could not apply for a Student visa.
+If your child is studying at a public school they may be able to return to their home country and make an application for a Student visa at a British High Commission or Embassy.

 Children Born in the UK